sst/sst/www/docs/resource-binding.md

    };
    ```

-   You'll also need to install the libraries inside `services/`.
-Run
+   You'll also need to install a couple of packages inside the `services/` directory.

    ```bash
    npm install --save @serverless-stack/node @aws-sdk/client-s3